 - Project Management

-The Certified Health Care Manager™ (CHM) program will be administered as an open cohort at Rutgers on the Livingston campus located in Piscataway, New Jersey beginning February 2017.
-This program can also be delivered onsite at your facility with a minimum cohort of 15 participants.
+The Certified Health Care Manager™ (CHM) program is delivered onsite at your facility with a minimum cohort of 15 participants.

 In addition to pursing the Certified Health Care Manager™ (CHM) Credential, certain qualified candidates may be eligible to apply completion of the CHM towards earning up to nine academic credits within the Rutgers School of Health Professions MS in Healthcare Management program.
 To do so, candidates must complete all three (10 module) course sections, then be accepted into the master's program; after which the three 10 module course sections can be evaluated for academic credit through a portfolio assessment process.
 Criteria for admission to the MS in Healthcare Management and other relevant details can be obtained at School of Health Related Professions.
 Please call us for further information.